Time is running out to get one of the highest… and safest… returns in the market on your cash. And if you don’t act soon, the window will close.

 You Need to Act Fast

 Currently, I bonds yield 6.89%, down from 9.62% from May through October 2022.

 Inflation peaked in June 2022 at 9.1%.
 So even during the peak of inflation, I bonds preserved your capital.

 That’s what I mean by safety.

 You’re allowed to buy $10,000 in I bonds annually.

-In dollar terms, if you put the maximum in an I bond at its peak yield last year, you’d be sitting on $962 in annual income, if the return had stayed the same.
+In dollar terms, if you put the maximum in an I bond at its peak yield last year, you’d be sitting on $962 in annual income.

 At today’s rate, your dollar return would be $689.
 That’s still a positive return after accounting for inflation.

 The Treasury Department will reset the I bond rate on May 1.

 With inflation trending lower – it’s down from 6.4% in January to 5% in March – the new I bond rate will likely drop to the 4–5% range, just slightly better than a standard T-bill.